Ilaria Curcio’s Review

 Homestays are people’s actual homes in the villages surrounding Sapa so you can enjoy simple, authentic village life and experience life from the perspective of the local tribespeople.
 A stay in a homestay is normally combined with a trek of some sort which means you wake up surrounded by beautiful scenery, already at the first destination on your trek.

-Some Sapa Homestay Tours you can chose
+Some Sapa Homestay Tours you can choose

 - Sapa Homestay Tours by Express Bus 2 Days: Sapa tours by bus are a wonderful way to make a short trek through Sapa’s incredible scenery, to discover the unique lifestyle and wonderful hospitality of the local ethnic people.

-- Sapa Unique Tours 3 Nights / 2 Days: You will exploring the most beautiful place in Sapa with stunning view of rice terrace fields and Hmong, Dzao, Giay ethnic people.
+- Sapa Unique Tours 3 Nights / 2 Days: You will exploring the most beautiful place in Sapa with a stunning view of rice terrace fields and Hmong, Dzao, Giay ethnic people.